- 1A dog kept to guard private property.More example sentences

 - Just as a watchdog guards a home, so the agency should be vigilant against fraudulent or dangerous products.

 - In the same vein, having fur and teeth and canine DNA doesn't necessarily make your dog a reliable watchdog.

-- 1.1A person or group that monitors the practices of companies providing a particular service or utility: the consumer watchdog for transport in LondonMore example sentences
+- 1.1A person or group whose function is to monitor the practices of companies providing a particular service or utility: a watchdog for the global banking industryMore example sentences

 - The council is the watchdog established to set, monitor and enforce standards in all areas of general insurance, including the fair treatment of customers.

 - To others it's an essential watchdog needed to prevent discriminatory practices in the workplace.